Accelerating Newton-Schulz Iteration for Orthogonalization via Chebyshev-type Polynomials: Applications

-The performance of Muon optimizer with proposed polynomials is tested on the task of training NanoGPT \cite{modded_nanogpt_2024} on a subset of 0.8B training tokens of FineWeb dataset \cite{penedo2024fineweb}.
-The model is trained for 6200 steps with initial learning rate 0.0036 and trapezoidal schedule (1800 warmdown steps) on 1 A100 GPU.
-For normalization in our method, we used Gelfand's formula.
+The performance of Muon optimizer with proposed polynomials is tested on the task of training NanoGPT \citep{modded_nanogpt_2024} (see Appendix \ref{apx:hyperparameters} for details).
 The convergence of Muon with different polynomials is shown in the Figure \ref{fig:test_loss}.
 We observe, that CANS polynomial requiring 12 matmuls (purple) outperforms Muon polynomial with the same number of matmuls (4 iterations, cyan).
-Although the difference in the convergence of CANS polynomials and Muon with 5 iterations is barely noticeable, the picture may change when training larger models.
+The difference in convergence may be more pronounced when training larger models.